 Physical Security Mechanisms Selected Universities Employ to Safeguard Export-Controlled Items

-- Food safety.
-Ensuring the safety of food has become increasingly complicated due to globalization.
+- Ensuring the safety of food has become increasingly complicated due to globalization.
 For example, China was the leading exporter of seafood to the United States in 2017—and farmed fish (from China and from other countries) may be treated with antibiotics and other drugs that can leave harmful residues in seafood.
-Federal agencies could improve how they address this issue.
-For example, agencies could require foreign governments to do more testing for these drug residues.
+Federal agencies could improve how they address this issue, such as by requiring foreign governments to do more testing for these drug residues.

-- Drug manufacturing.
-China was also one of the countries with the most establishments manufacturing drugs (including drugs for treating COVID-19) for the U.S. market in 2019.
+- China was also one of the countries with the most establishments manufacturing drugs (including drugs for treating COVID-19) for the U.S. market in 2021.
 The Food and Drug Administration (FDA) inspects foreign and domestic drug manufacturers to ensure drug safety and effectiveness.
 But FDA temporarily postponed almost all inspections of foreign manufacturing establishments in March 2020 due to COVID-19.
-This lack of foreign inspections removed a critical source of information about the quality of drugs manufactured for the U.S. market.
+While the agency resumed some inspections in China and other countries, it faced an inspection backlog resulting from the postponement.
+Further, FDA has experienced vacancies within its inspection workforce, including among staff in its office in China.
+Reduced foreign inspections removes a critical source of information about the quality of drugs manufactured for the U.S. market.

 The 10 countries with the most foreign drug establishments manufacturing drugs for the U.S. market as of June 2021